redbaty/PIN/README.md

 }
 ```

-then save it to yourlanguage.tap, that is .tap is the default language extension.
+save it to yourlanguage.tap and launch PIN with the `-l yourlanguage` or `--language yourlanguage` argument.

+# Updates
+PIN can update packages that are supported by chocolatey, all you have to do is set **"ChocolateySupport"** to **true** in the desired package and execute PIN with the `-u` or `--update` argument.
+This will update **all packages that have "ChocolateySupport" set to true.**

 # Arguments
-All arguments can be displayed by launching PIN with -h.
+All arguments can be displayed by launching PIN with `-h` or `--help`.

 # Installation File (.iap)
 The installation file goes by the extension .iap and contains the instructions to install the desired program/package.
 To create your own, you'll have to use the following form :